robseward/til/Rails/search_for_string_in_active_record.md

-# How to search for an object with a partial string
+# Search for an object with a partial string

-`Artwork.where("title LIKE ?", "%NY TECH%")`
+`Artwork.where("title LIKE ?", "%bar%")`

+Will match items whose title contains "bar," such as "foo bar" and "bar baz."